How to Get Into Rice University: Strategies and Essays That Worked

 Your child has worked hard and excelled in high school, so now you’re exploring what colleges would be the right fit—somewhere prestigious where they’ll be both valued and challenged.
 You’re considering Ivy League and Ivy+ universities, but also expanding your search to other selective schools.
 If your child dreams of making an impact and would thrive in a close-knit, spirited community, they might be a perfect candidate for Rice University

 Founded in 1912, Rice may seem young compared to Ivies or schools in the Northeast, but its Byzantine-style architecture creates a wise, established feel to the campus.
 Rice is also rich in tradition—including its residential college system.
 Every new undergraduate student is assigned to one of eleven residential colleges.
-Each college has its own dorms, dining halls, shared public spaces, and revered set of customs.
+Each college has its own dorms, dining halls, shared public spaces, and a revered set of customs.

 The residential college system contributes to social and academic life at Rice.
 Each college elects its own student government officials, resulting in more potential leadership roles than you’d find at other colleges.
 The student leaders will arrange lecture series and innovative course opportunities for the members of their college, as well as social events and service activities.